-Diablo Valley College journalism students, members of The Inquirer staff, won 11 awards at the statewide convention of the Journalism Association of Community Colleges, including a general excellence award for newspapers printed during fall 2010 semester.
+Diablo Valley College journalism students, members of The Inquirer staff, won 11 awards at the statewide convention of the Journalism Association of Community Colleges, including a general excellence award for newspapers printed during fall 2010 term.

 According to faculty adviser Mary Mazzocco, about 567 student delegates and faculty members from 47 community colleges, including five students from DVC, attended the conference held in Sacramento the weekend of April 9-10.